 - 1) The budget narrative must demonstrate a clear and strong relationship between the program's expenses and the program's goals and activities.
 The budget narrative should be detailed, reasonable and adequate, cost efficient, and should align with the proposed work plan.
 From the budget narrative, the reviewer should be able to assess how the budget expenditures relate directly to the goals of the program.
-The budget narrative does not count towards the page limit of the Project Narrative. - 2) The budget plan should be completed in in the template provided in Attachment B. Costs should be broken down into individual line items.
-All project costs should fall in either the "Capital Expenses" or "Programmatic Expenses/Curriculum Development" categories.
+The budget narrative does not count towards the page limit of the Project Narrative. - 2) The budget plan should be completed in a table.
+Please be specific and include as much line-item detail as is reasonably possible.
+Use this space to provide more specific justification for expenditures mentioned in the Budget Narrative.
+Break down cost categories such as "Faculty," "Facilities," "Salaries," and "Insurance" to individual components so that it is clearly understood how funding will be spent.
+For example, for travel, list costs for flights, hotel, per diem, and transportation.
+All program expenses should be accounted for.